 SERVING OUR NEIGHBORS FOR OVER 20 YEARS

 St. Francis House NWA, Inc. dba Community Clinic was founded in 1989 as a small faith-based organization that provided various services and resources to those in need.
 In 1994, St. Francis House NWA narrowed their focus to address the overwhelming need for quality, affordable health care for underserved residents of Northwest Arkansas.
 In 1998, the organization adopted the name Community Clinic.
 In 2004, Community Clinic received Section 330 designation as a health center.
 In 2005, Community Clinic became a Federally Qualified Health Center (FQHC).
 In 2015 and 2016, Community Clinic’s medical locations were awarded Level 3 Patient Centered Medical Home (PCMH) Recognition through the National Committee for Quality Assurance (NCQA).
 As a FQHC, we provide medical and dental services regardless of a patient’s ability to pay by offering a sliding scale fee discount in accordance with Federal Poverty Level Guidelines.
 We also accept ARKids 1st, Medicaid, Medicare, and third-party private insurance.
-Through the years, Community Clinic has grown to become Northwest Arkansas’ largest safety-net health care provider, serving 36,000 patients in 2016.
+Through the years, Community Clinic has grown to become Northwest Arkansas’ largest safety-net health care provider, serving more than 41,000 patients in 2020.

 - Increasing access to health care and enhancing the patient experience of care: quality, access, and reliability.